Windows OS Hub

 troubleshoot Windows 11 installation erorrs, minimum system requirement check via setuperr.log

-In our case, the error says that there is not enough RAM on the computer (only 2 GB instead of 3 GB):
+In our case, the error indicates that there is not enough RAM on the computer (only 2 GB instead of 3 GB):

 2022-02-02 08:17:57, Error VerifyRAMRequirements: System has INSUFFICIENT system memory: [2048 MB] vs [3686 MB]

-To do it, use the command prompt on the Windows 11 setup screen:
+1. Open the command prompt on the Windows 11 Setup screen by pressing Shift+F10

-2. Go to HKEY_LOCAL_MACHINE\SYSTEM\Setup registry key and create a new key with the name LabConfig;
+3. Go to the HKEY_LOCAL_MACHINE\SYSTEM\Setup registry key and create a new key with the name LabConfig

-3. Create reg DWORD parameters with values 1 for those compatibility checks you want to skip during installation.
+4. Create a DWORD registry parameter with a value of 1 for each compatibility check that you want to skip during installation.

-The following bypass options are available for installing Windows 11 on unsupported hardware:
+The following options are available for installing Windows 11 on unsupported hardware:

 • BypassCPUCheck – for incompatible CPUs